 - other substances of human origin intended for the manufacture of medicinal products

-from countries which are not Member States of the European Union or other Contracting States to the Agreement on the European Economic Area into the area of application of this Act on a commercial or professional basis.
-The same shall apply to persons and institutions wishing to import medicinal products of human origin for direct human use on a professional or commercial basis.
+from countries that are not member states of the European Union or other contracting states to the Agreement on the European Economic Area.
+The same applies to persons and institutions that wish to import medicinal products of human origin for direct use in humans on a professional or commercial basis.

 The import permit must be applied for informally before commencing the activity.
 The governments of Upper Bavaria and Upper Franconia are responsible for issuing the import permit.
-The Government of Upper Bavaria is locally responsible for the administrative districts of Lower Bavaria, Upper Bavaria and Swabia and the Government of Upper Franconia for the administrative districts of Middle Franconia, Upper Franconia, Lower Franconia and Upper Palatinate.
+Locally, the Government of Upper Bavaria is responsible for the administrative districts of Lower Bavaria, Upper Bavaria and Swabia and the Government of Upper Franconia for the administrative districts of Middle Franconia, Upper Franconia, Lower Franconia and Upper Palatinate.

 For the import of medicinal products in the sense of § 2 Para.
 1 and Para.
-2 No. 1, 1a, 2, and 4 AMG as well as certain active substances subject to authorisation, a certificate according to § 72 a Para.
-1 Sentence 1 No. 1 AMG or a certificate according to § 72 a Para.
+2 No. 1, 1a, 2, and 4 AMG as well as certain active substances requiring a license, a certificate in accordance with § 72 a Para.
+1 Sentence 1 No. 1 AMG or a certificate in accordance with § 72 a Para.
 1 Sentence 1 No. 2 AMG is also required.

-A certificate according to Section 72 a (1) sentence 1 no. 1 AMG is sufficient
+A certificate according to § 72 a para.
+1 sentence 1 no. 1 AMG is sufficient,

 - if the competent authority of the country of manufacture has confirmed in this certificate that the medicinal products or active substances are manufactured in accordance with recognized rules for the manufacture and assurance of their quality (in particular those of the European Communities, the World Health Organization or the Pharmaceutical Inspection Convention), and